 - Once a user fills out your custom fields and submits an inquiry, your designated “lead catcher” receives an email alert.
 The lead catcher is usually the Director of Sales but could be anyone at the hotel.

 - The full inquiry is logged into Bluebuzzard dashboard.

 - The assigned managers of your hotel’s Bluebuzzard account can assign leads to different members of the sales team.

 - Members of the sales team follow up with each lead and update the booking status and the estimated value of each inquiry as that information becomes available.

 With full control over your website’s SEO campaign, content strategy, and user experience, you can reduce your hotel’s reliance upon third-party vendors during the sales process.
 By generating sales inquiries directly from prospective planners, you will mitigate the revenue lost through third party commissions and avoid lost communications with unreliable vendors.
 While you will not be able eliminate these problems completely, you will be able to better control your bookings and revenue.

 Say No to Commissions

-For example, third party vendors charge a ten percent commission for every sale made through their website.
-If a group books 30 rooms for two nights at an ADR of $125, they are walking away with $750 processing fee.
-Even worse, the third party removes your sales team’s prized, exceptional service and human touch from the process.
+For example, third-party vendors charge a ten percent commission for every sale made through their website.
+If a group books 30 rooms for two nights at an ADR of $125, they are walking away with a $750 processing fee.
+Even worse, the third-party removes your sales team’s prized, exceptional service and human touch from the process.
 By committing to a calculated SEO and content campaigns, your independent website competes with the third parties for clicks in the SERPs and provides an exceptional user experience that promotes direct inquiries.

 Say No to Third-Party Shakedowns